 Treatment for Alcohol Use Disorder at District Recovery

-If you are struggling with alcohol use disorder, we hope you’ve found some of today’s tips have given you food for thought.
+If you are struggling with alcohol use disorder, we hope you’ve found some of today’s tips that have given you food for thought.